-With the onset of the pandemic there have been adverse impacts to several revenue-generating flows along with increases in the level of provisions for credit losses to cater for potential losses on the loans and securities portfolios.
-The Bank was able to keep its cost low year-over-year thanks to sound cost management disciplines in a challenging business environment.
+Amidst this unique environment, the Bank realized an improvement in net income after tax.
+While revenue-generating flows remained constrained, the negative impact for potential losses on the loans and securities portfolios was less than anticipated.
+The Bank was able to keep its cost profile year-over-year thanks to sound cost management disciplines in a challenging business environment.